cozy/cozy-docs/src/documents/en/host/install/install-step-by-step.html.md

 know what you are doing.

-## Step 2: Install NodeJS 0.10.x
+## Step 2: Install NodeJS 4.2.x

-Cozy is only tested and supported on Node version `0.10.x`
+Cozy is only tested and supported on Node LTS versions.
 Please check that this step will not interfere with any NodeJS version that you might have on your server already.

-Here we install NodeJS `0.10.26`, if you have any other `0.10.x` version, it should work as well.
+Here we install NodeJS `4.2.`, if you have any other `4.x.y` version, it should work as well.

-1. Find the sources or the binaries you need on http://nodejs.org/dist/v0.10.26/ (you may want to choose the`arm-pi` version on a RaspberryPi).
+1. Find the sources or the binaries you need on http://nodejs.org/ (you may want to choose the `arm-pi` version on a RaspberryPi).

 2. Download and extract it